StephenGenusa/Bintropy/README.md

 # Bintropy

-See "Using Entropy Analysis to Find Encrypted and Packed Malware"

 Author : Kanimozhi Murugan

 Bin entropy calculation using statistical test suite based on Discrete fourier transform of the sequence.
 The purpose is to detect the repetitive patterns that are near to each other in the sequence which would indicate a deviation from the assumption of randomness.